|LOST HOSPITALS OF LONDON|

 Following a major reorganisation of the NHS in 1974, the Hospital came under the control of the Sutton and West Merton District Health Authority, part of the South West Thames Regional Health Authority.
 It began to admit geriatric patients as well as those with chest diseases.
 In 1976 it had 48 beds for chest patients and 16 beds for geriatric cases.

-Despite this great public protest, the Hospital closed 'temporarily' on 30th November 1979 in order to same money.
+Despite this great public protest, the Hospital closed 'temporarily' on 30th November 1979 in order to save money.
 It never re-opened.

 Present status (June 2008)

-The Hospital building has been demolished and its site is now occupied by the Cumberland Care Home for patients with Alzheimer's disease and dementia, and the Cumberland Day Centre, which was opened by Baroness Wilson of Rievaulx in 1996.
+The Hospital building was demolished in 1992 and its site is now occupied by the Cumberland Care Home for patients with Alzheimer's disease and dementia, and the Cumberland Day Centre, which was opened by Baroness Wilson of Rievaulx in 1996.

 Only the gateway and the walls remain.